 The protection against pollutants and UV that vitamin C provides means it’s most effective when used in the morning, though there’s nothing to prevent you from using it before bed too.

 Experts also suggest avoiding certain ingredients when incorporating vitamin C into your routine.
 Exfoliating acids, for example, may cause irritation if used in tandem with this brightening ingredient, and so could retinol.
 This doesn’t mean you have to phase them out altogether.
 You could try using vitamin C in the morning and exfoliants in the evening, or alternate days instead.

 With 15% vitamin C working alongside tranexamic and ferulic acids, this serum is powerfully combats sun damage and age spots without the luxury price tags.

 At £12.47 for Beauty Pie members, it’s a total steal too.
-Use the code LIZLOVES for your first month free at Beauty Pie.
+Use the code LIZLOVES at checkout for £10 off your first month or your first annual fee.